selfportraitsmaller.jpg

 I have spent most of my life having my shortcomings pointed out to me on a near daily basis.
 This made me, like a lot of women, really strive hard for perfection, an amusingly unattainable goal.
 It wasn’t until I ran up against something over which I could have absolutely no control - my husband’s battle with cancer and our subsequent divorce - that I began to let go of perfection and instead embrace acceptance.

 So for me, analog collage is about acceptance and learning to be good with whatever comes along.
 The perfect picture is not the right scale?
 OK.
 The eyes don’t match?
 No problem.
 The mouth is too big?
 That’s fine.
 It would be all too easy to scan the ideal picture element into Photoshop, resize it, and print it out in the perfect proportion, but I’ve decided not to do that.
-I choose to accept varying scales, wrinkles, and discolored papers as an essential part of my work and to be OK with all that.
+I choose to accept varying scales, wrinkles, and discolored papers as an essential part of my work.
 It’s a much happier and more genuine practice, and I’m good with that.